siyanhu/ISDN5300/assignment4/assignment4_siyanhu_12217679/readme.txt

 3. Are there any known problems with your code?
 No.

 4. Did you do any extra credit?
-Not yet.
+Yes.
+Add orthogonal camera and fish eye camera at camera.h. testing cases include 10.bmp and 11.bmp.

 5. Got any comments about this assignment that you'd like to share?
 A4soln.exe cannot run on the PC that I'm using (windows 11 pro with intel cpu).
-I work based on the pdf manual all along the way...
+I work based on the pdf manual all along the way.
+And I found the problem might be at the mesh.cpp.
+I've re-write some parts and it works now.